 The air around us is made up of many molecules of different gases, primarily Nitrogen and Oxygen in gaseous form.
-The amount of molecules in a given volume is referred to as the density and it depends on many factors; one of the most important ones is the gas pressure, or atmospheric pressure in this case.
+The amount of molecules in a given volume is referred to as the density and it depends on many factors; one of the most important ones is the gas pressure or atmospheric pressure in this case.

 As altitude increases the atmospheric pressure decreases.
 This is commonly noticed during air travel as a popping in your ears after takeoff and before landing.
 Atmospheric pressure is caused by the weight of all the air molecules above you pressing down and compressing the air around you.
-At higher altitudes there is less air above you (and therefore less weight) resulting in a lower atmospheric pressure.
+At higher altitudes, there is less air above you (and therefore less weight) resulting in a lower atmospheric pressure.

 How does this affect compressor performance?

 At elevated altitudes, lower atmospheric pressure means that the air molecules are less tightly packed together and therefore have lower density.
-When an air compressor draws in air as part of its intake process it’s typically a fixed volume of air so if the air density is less it means that there is less air molecules drawn into the compressor’s cylinders/rotor lobes/vanes.
+When an air compressor draws in air as part of its intake process it’s typically a fixed volume of air so if the air density is less it means that there are fewer air molecules drawn into the compressor’s cylinders/rotor lobes/vanes.
 Less air drawn in means less air compressed and less air delivered to the receiver tank and tools per compression cycle.
 A table to show the effects of altitude on compressor performance is as follows:

 Engine power reduction

 Another factor to consider is the effect of altitude and air density on the operation of the engine that is powering the compressor.
 As altitude increases the air density decreases resulting in a roughly proportional decrease in the horsepower your engine is able to produce.
 A normally aspirated diesel engine might have 10% less power available at 800m/2600ft and 20% at 1600m/5200ft compared to operation at sea level.
-Different engines will have different de-rate curves depending on the engine design, for example some turbocharged engines can compensate for the effects of altitude.
-Reduced engine power can result in a situation where the engine bogs down and the RPM drops which results in less compression cycles per minute and therefore less compressed air output.
-In extreme cases the engine may not be able to run the compressor at all without stalling.
+Different engines will have different de-rate curves depending on the engine design, for example, some turbocharged engines can compensate for the effects of altitude.
+Reduced engine power can result in a situation where the engine bogs down and the RPM drops which results in fewer compression cycles per minute and therefore less compressed air output.
+In extreme cases, the engine may not be able to run the compressor at all without stalling.